-This manual provides troubleshooting and repair information regarding the Onan series YB generator in connection with a Torque Match-2 (VRAS-2) voltage regulator.
+This manual provides troubleshooting and repair information for the Onan series UR generator with a Torque Match-2 (VRAS-2) voltage regulator.
 For further operation, service, and troubleshooting information regarding engine or controller components, refer to support manuals specific to your generator set.

 Study all manuals carefully and observe all warnings and cautions found on page ii and throughout this manual.
-Knowing your generator set, using it properly, and following a regular maintenance schedule will result in longer unit life, better performance, and safer operation.
+Knowing your generator set, using it properly, and following a regular maintenance schedule will help you obtain longer unit life, better performance, and safer operation.